Google Translate Disclaimer

 Conditions that Affect Water Quality

-• Warm shallow water and wet sand: These conditions can promote bacteria growth.
+• Warm shallow water and wet sand: These conditions promote bacteria growth.
 Always wash your hands or use hand sanitizer after playing in the sand or water.

 LEGEND:

-safe-to-swim No Swimming advisory.
+safe-to-swim No Swimming Advisory

-advisory Swimming advisory is posted.
+advisory Swimming Advisory is Posted

-• Bacteria levels in the beach water are above he recreational water quality guideline of 200 E. coli per 100mL.
+• Bacteria levels are above 200 E. coli per 100mL.

-List of current swimming advisories.
+• See list of current swimming advisories.

-• Beach closures are rare.
+• Closures are rare.

-Testing Results by Area:
+Testing results by area:

 Inspection Types